ganeshshankerkk/rail-reserve-app/README.md

 ### Book a ticket

 > Books a ticket for a passenger based on the provided ticket request details.
+Ticket is booked based on multiple validations including train and seat availability, and by making sure that the passenger has no seats allocated already at the time of booking.

 Endpoint